iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 I clench your grave-sand so hard, hoping it might bring us closer. <br>
 <strong>But this dark brown grave-sand of yours only adds colours to my tears, Mama. </strong>

-I'd wrap your blanket on me, but it doesn't stop the cold, this chill on my spine; who can help me now?
+I'd wrap your blanket on me, but it doesn't stop the cold, this chill that runs down my spine; who can help me now? <br>

-Would you please catch a good spot for me, Mama? <br>
-<strong>Death seems to be kinder than life.
-Quite an irony, eh? </strong>

 Oh Lord, You've drilled a hole in my heart, and only You can mend it.

+Rest on, Mama. <br>
+Please catch a good spot next to your mansion for me, Mama. <br>
-Rest on, Mama.
-Until we meet again, never to be separated again.
+Until we meet again, never to be separated again. <br>

 Much love,<br>
 Your last-born X<br>